"The Vanilla Godzilla" was raised in Ventura County, California. He is a USN veteran, divorced with grandkids, living in Phoenix since 2000.

 When Chuck returned home that night, his wife Linda tried to cheer him up by asking him, "So where's Muhammad Ali?
 You said I was going to be sleeping with the champ tonight!"
 His face hurt so bad but he managed to crack a smile and they both laughed until they cried.

 But our hero had garnered the respect of Ali and the entire nation.
-He also caught the attention of a struggling actor and script writer who was watching the fight on his small black and white TV in a poor section of Philadelphia.
+He also caught the attention of a struggling actor and scriptwriter who was watching the fight on his small black-and-white TV in a poor section of Philadelphia.

 Wepner filed a lawsuit which was eventually settled for an undisclosed amount out of court.
 He retired the next year in 1976.
-These days Chuck and his wife are still living in New Jersey and working in liquor sales to local stores.
+These days, Chuck and his wife are still living in New Jersey and working in liquor sales to local stores.